-Factbox-Analysts' reactions on OPEC decision
+FACTBOX-Analysts' reactions on OPEC decision

 Date: Nov.
 27

-"The cartel may have come to the conclusion that a period of lower oil prices could potentially work in the groups' favourover the longer term, given the boost it should provide to the global economy and hence to demand."
+"The cartel may have come to the conclusion that a period of lower oil prices could potentially work in the group's favor over the longer term, given the boost it should provide to the global economy and hence to demand."

 Expects oil prices to remain low (end-2016 forecast for Brent is $70 per barrel)